NateDeMoro/NateDeMoro/README.md

 # Nate DeMoro
-Junior in Statistics and Data Science student in the Honors College at the University of Arizona, with minors in Mathematics and Computer Science.
-Interested in machine learning, statistical modeling, and quantitative finance.
+Senior in Statistics and Data Science student in the Honors College at the University of Arizona, with minors in Mathematics and Computer Science.
+Interested in machine learning and software engineering.

 ## Work
 - Software Engineering Intern at Nuclearn (Summer 2026)